splashdust/bevy_voxel_world/README.md

 ```

 The `texture_index_mapper` callback is supplied with a material type and should return an array with three values.
 The values indicate which texture index maps to `[top, sides, bottom]` of a voxel.

+See the [textures example](https://github.com/splashdust/bevy_voxel_world/blob/main/examples/textures.rs) for a runnable example of this.

 ## Gotchas